 |Metal-backed Brush Construction|

-We’re all familiar with the common uses for brush: cleaning and sealing gaps to prevent air infiltration around doors and windows.
+When you think of the uses for brush, cleaning is probably the first application that comes to mind whether scrubbing floors or brushing teeth.
 But, the wide variety of materials and construction variations provide brush with unique properties that make it ideal in applications where other materials wear out quickly or just don’t perform as well.
-Some of the unique benefits brush can provide, include:
+Some of the particular benefits of brush include:

 In many applications, brush is simply the best solution.

-For example, when closing gaps between two moving surfaces, conventional solid seals often breakdown quickly from friction and abrasion and can exert excessive drag and wear on parts.
-Sealeze brushes are pliable and highly effective at closing gaps between uneven surfaces to keep out dust, dirt and other contaminants while allowing a full range of motion for moving parts.
-Brush can be the best solution to many other problems, as well.
-Other examples include: shielding in paint booths and machine tools, guiding product on conveyor systems, closing gaps between moving surfaces, static dissipation, augers for moving delicate product, closing large gaps in commercial buildings (airplane hanger doors, for example) and much, much more.
+For instance, when closing gaps between two moving surfaces, conventional solid seals often break down quickly from friction and abrasion and can exert excessive drag and wear on parts.
+Sealeze brushes can be manufactured to be pliable and highly effective at closing gaps between uneven surfaces- keeping out dust, dirt and other contaminants while allowing a full range of motion for moving parts.
+Other examples include: shielding in paint booths and machine tools, guiding product on conveyor systems, closing gaps between moving surfaces, static dissipation, augers for moving delicate product, closing large gaps in commercial buildings (airplane hangar doors, for example) and much, much more.

 The choices are almost infinite.

-An almost endless variety of filament materials are available for both staple set brush and strip brushes.
+An array of filament materials are available for both staple set brush and strip brushes.
 The filament materials all have different properties providing a brush with different characteristics.
-Synthetic filaments, such as nylon, polypropylene and polyester, each have different properties of stiffness, absorption and resistance to heat/cold and chemical agents and are available in a wide range of filament diameters.
-The same can be said for metal filaments and natural filaments such as hair and plant fiber possess their own unique properties.
+Synthetic filaments, such as nylon, polypropylene and polyester, each have different properties of stiffness, absorption and resistance to heat/cold and chemical agents and are available in a wide range of diameters.
+Also metal filaments and natural filaments such as horse hair and plant fiber possess their own unique properties.
 All of these fibers can be trimmed to various lengths to further provide variation in stiffness and other properties.
-And, brush can be made with more or less fill to provide more or less density, more or less stiffness, etc.
+And, brushes can have more or less filament to control density, stiffness, etc.

 In addition to the almost infinite variations in size and physical properties, brush can be formed into almost any shape – spirals, coils, arcs, rectangles, circles and other configurations for strip brush.
 Staple set brushes can take the form of discs, blocks, cylinders, and other specialty shapes.

 A solution that lasts.

 The durability of brush in applications where moving parts are involved is unsurpassed.
-Independent laboratory testing has shown nylon stock brush stands up to 2,000,000 cycles (opening and closing) without excessive wear or degradation.
+Independent laboratory testing has shown our Therm-L-Brush® brush weatherseal withstands up to 2,000,000 cycles of operation (opening and closing) without excessive wear or degradation.